perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

            Defy
            Duel
            Defeat
-           Dispatch                                         Â
+           Dispatch

-That looks fine but, because each line is produced by the large left-justified field that is automatically filled with whitespace, the output contains several hundred more space characters than are strictly necessary (you probably didn't notice them, but they're all there â hanging off the right sides of the individual To-Do items).
+That looks fine but, because each line is produced by the large left-justified field that is automatically filled with whitespace, the output contains several hundred more space characters than are strictly necessary (you probably didn't notice them, but they're all there – hanging off the right sides of the individual To-Do items).

 Fortunately, however, `form` is smarter than that.
 Extraneous trailing